-- Reasonable amounts of industrial and employment areas to address the employment needs of those living in the area, as well as contribute to sub-regional needs. - Employment areas that are served by adequate public facilities and accessible by a full range of transportation modes (i.e., automobile, freight/ truck, transit, shared ride, pedestrian and bicycle). - A new master planned Pleasant Valley "Downtown District" mixed use center near the Hemrich/Foster intersection) with mixeduse zoning that allows for commercial, civic, workforce housing and related uses. - Community Commercial Center zoning in the Carver Junction area to support a future "Carver Riverfront District" with a mix of uses that allow for a wide range of commercial uses and medium-to-high density housing. - Employment uses that are integrated with the natural resource qualities of the land, including bluffs, streams/river, agriculture and viewpoints.
+- Reasonable amounts of industrial and employment areas to address the employment needs of those living in the area, as well as contribute to sub-regional needs. - Employment areas that are served by adequate public facilities and accessible by a full range of transportation modes (i.e., automobile, freight/ truck, transit, shared ride, pedestrian and bicycle). - Community Commercial Center zoning in the Carver Junction area to support a future "Carver Riverfront District" with a mix of uses that allow for a wide range of commercial uses and medium-to-high density housing. - Employment uses that are integrated with the natural resource qualities of the land, including bluffs, streams/river, agriculture and viewpoints.